Bachelor of Arts in English: Concentration in Linguistics

 Complementary Studies Requirement for English Majors

-Twelve units of complementary studies are required of all candidates in any of the four concentrations (Literature, Linguistics, English Education and Individual Major) in the Bachelor of Arts degree in English.
+Twelve units of Complementary Studies are required of all candidates in any of the four concentrations (Literature, Linguistics, English Education, and Professional Writing and Rhetoric) in the Bachelor of Arts degree in English.
 These units must come from courses bearing a prefix other than ENG, and must not be cross-listed with ENG.
 English majors will be offered four pathways for satisfying this requirement; each pathway is designed to facilitate graduation in a timely manner.

 - Foreign Language: 12 units in a single foreign language;

-- 2nd Major, minor, or certificate: 12 units of coursework taken as part of a second major, a minor or a certificate;
+- Second major, minor, or certificate: 12 units of coursework taken as part of a second major, a minor, or a certificate;

 - Study Abroad: 12 units of coursework taken in an approved study abroad program (such as CSU Study Abroad);